dnewcome/jath/README.md

 		</status>
 	</statuses>

-We want to consume this data on the client in javascript.
+We want to consume this data on the client in Javascript.
 Let's start with a template that will create our status object.
 We want to have the id and the message as attributes of the object, so we start like this:

 	var template = { id: "", message: "" };

-When jath processes a template, the field names 'id' and 'message' will be used to hold the data in the resulting javascript objects.
+When Jath processes a template, the field names 'id' and 'message' will be used to hold the data in the resulting Javascript objects.
 Now that we have described the result format, we need to select where the data comes from.
-This is where the xpath comes in.
-Relative to the <status> tag, the xpath selector for the id is
+This is where XPath comes in.
+Relative to the <status> tag, the XPath selector for the id is

 	@id